 Average aluminum prices in London sank 20 percent in the three months to Sept.
 30 from a year earlier as the slowing global economy curbed demand amid an industry glut.
 Chalco last month dropped its C$925 million ($926 million) takeover bid for SouthGobi Resources Ltd., which mines coking coal in Mongolia, deferring diversification plans as profit margins shrank.

 ADRs of PetroChina, the nation’s biggest oil producer, gained 5.6 percent this month to $136.43 by the end of last week.
-The ADRs are 2.1 percent below its shares in Hong Kong, the widest discount (PTR) in a week.
+The ADRs are 2.1 percent below its shares in Hong Kong, the widest discount (PTR:US) in a week.
 One ADR represents 100 underlying shares in the company.

 PetroChina’s third-quarter profit fell 33 percent to 24.9 billion yuan ($4 billion) from 37.4 billion yuan a year earlier because of refining losses and the cost of importing natural gas, the company said in a statement yesterday.
 That missed the 27.3 million-yuan mean of eight analysts’ estimates compiled by Bloomberg.
 Net income was the lowest third-quarter profit in at least five years.